 Caving under a highway

-As Marketing Director, Michelle showcases Coscia Moos’s work and culture through marketing pursuits, collateral pieces, awards and the firm’s online presence.
+As the Director of Communications, Michelle showcases Coscia Moos’s work and culture through marketing pursuits, collateral pieces, awards and the firm’s online presence.
 Having worked in the AEC industry for the past 5 years, Michelle is passionate about architecture’s balance of art and science and the impact compelling storytelling can have on connecting people to buildings.
 Originally from Northern Virginia, Michelle earned a Bachelor of Arts in Communications from Virginia Tech.
 Balancing her experience and her attention to detail, Michelle knows the secret recipe to the marketing-soup that keeps Coscia Moos at the forefront of everyone’s minds.
-Speaking of recipes, you’re also likely to find her cooking up a pot of gravy (it’s gravy, not sauce) in the kitchen with The Office on repeat in the background or stroll(er)ing through Bella Vista with her husband and daughter.
+Speaking of recipes, you’re also likely to find her cooking up a pot of gravy (it’s gravy, not sauce) in the kitchen with The Office on repeat in the background or stroll(er)ing around the neighborhood with her husband and daughter.

 "Perfection is the enemy of progress" - Winston Churchill